claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 	- I don't quite understand why, but this still leaves the formatting of the search box screwed up.
 		- Maybe something to do with the version of nokogiri?
 		- In commit 96d475a I updated nokogiri from 1.10.4 to 1.10.10, and that got reversed by my changes above
-		- There is an outstanding dependabot branch from 27/11/20 trying to ubmp the nokogiri version from 1.10.4 to 1.10.8
+		- There is an outstanding dependabot branch from 27/11/20 trying to bump the nokogiri version from 1.10.4 to 1.10.8
 - Relevant commits in reverse order:
 	- febe432 Fix rake error in Travis deploy - `Rakefile`
 	- b128805 fixing new deploy errors after losing Gemfile.lock - `.travis.yml` and `script/dummy` (commented out the script-related settings)